mockery/mockery/docs/cookbook/not_calling_the_constructor.rst

         }
     }

-    // This will print "Original constructor called."
+    // This will not print anything
     $mock = \Mockery::mock('MyClass')->makePartial();
     $mock->shouldReceive('foo');